2020 Call for applications have closed.

 - Sovereign Spillovers in Emerging Markets, including the following sub-topics:

 - The effect and persistence of sovereign debt ratings.

 - Fiscal multipliers, debt dynamics (sources of financing), and automatic stabilizers

 Please note that a recognized master's degree with Industrial Psychology or Human Resource Management as a major is a requirement to qualify for admission to the doctoral programme at the department of Industrial Psychology

 - Psychology in Healthcare (Medical Practitioner competency models, measurement of psychological constructs and psychological intervention development)

 At the department of Business Management, the emphasis is on basic research and not on applied research.
 We do not accept students whose sole purpose is to address a company-related problem.

-Admittance to the PhD programme requires a highly-specialised academic background including under-graduate qualifications.
-It is are thus not suitable to potential candidates with a more a more 'general' (non-specialisation) academic background.
+Admittance to the PhD programme requires a highly specialised academic background including under-graduate qualifications.
+It is thus not suitable to potential candidates with a more a more 'general' (non-specialisation) academic background.

 - Investment Management